g1zm02k/WebComic-Crawler/README.md

 Broodhollow was next, shortly followed by Oglaf, then the Tapas collection (which are basically all the same base script and rely on the Tapas.ahk for the legwork).

 Independant Scripts
+- Bear Nuts
-- Broodhollow
+- Broodhollow (site no longer updated?)
+- Goblins
-- Oglaf
+- Oglaf (now with error checking and improved UI)
-- Sequential Art (No UI)
+- Sequential Art (no UI yet)
+- Spinnerette
+- Trying Human

 Require Tapas.ahk to run
 - Brutally Honest